LoyolaChicagoCode/clickcounter-android-kotlin/main/README.md

 # Learning Objectives

+* An understanding of simple dependency injection
 * An understanding of event-driven program execution
 * An understanding of state dependence in applications
-* Mapping the model-view-controller architecture to Android (and the command-line)
+* Mapping the model-view-adapter architecture to Android (and the command-line)

 # Running the Example